Glossary

 BLVM Components

 BLVM (Bitcoin Low-Level Virtual Machine) - Compiler-like infrastructure for Bitcoin implementations.
-Transforms the Orange Paper (IR) through optimization passes into optimized code, with formal verification ensuring correctness.
+The Orange Paper is the mathematical specification (IR); the implementation is validated against it via formal verification (blvm-spec-lock), not generated or transformed from the IR.
 Similar to how LLVM provides compiler infrastructure, BLVM provides Bitcoin implementation infrastructure.

 Orange Paper - Mathematical specification of Bitcoin’s consensus protocol, serving as the “intermediate representation” (IR) in BLVM’s compiler-like architecture.
-Transformed through optimization passes into optimized code.
+The implementation is validated against this spec via formal verification; code is not generated or transformed from the IR.
 See Orange Paper.

 blvm-consensus - Optimized mathematical implementation of Bitcoin consensus rules with formal verification.
-Includes optimization passes that transform the Orange Paper specification into production-ready code.
-Foundation layer with no dependencies.
+Builds on blvm-primitives; block/script logic in block/ and script/ submodules.
 See Consensus Overview.

 blvm-protocol - Protocol abstraction layer for multiple Bitcoin variants (mainnet, testnet, regtest) while maintaining consensus compatibility.
+Uses blvm-primitives.
 See Protocol Overview.

 blvm-node - Bitcoin node implementation with storage, networking, RPC, and mining capabilities.
-Production-ready reference implementation.
+Intended as the reference full node; treat production deployment like any consensus-adjacent system (hardening, monitoring, System Status).
 See Node Overview.

-blvm-sdk - Developer toolkit providing governance cryptographic primitives, module composition framework, and CLI tools for key management and signing.
+blvm-sdk - Developer toolkit: governance primitives, node module authoring (macros, run_module!, node feature), composition, and CLI tools (keygen, sign, compose, etc.).
 See SDK Overview.

 Governance